lorerave85/ocr-demo/README.md

 summarize results and analyze them for more insight.
 4. Hit the Library: Look up articles on the suspected problem.
 Ideally, choose publications for which there is source code available.
-5. Asses: Take a new approach or combine the newly found approach with the one initially tested.
+5. Assess: Take a new approach or combine the newly found approach with the one initially tested.
 Assess whether the results improved.
 6. Benchmark: Define a quality metric, try out other OCR implementations and compare them to the current baseline.